MartinP460/react-denmark-map/README.md

 }
 ```

 Below is an example of how you can conditionally style each area with external data.
-Here, `id` is the name of the municipality and `population` is data about the area, we can make municipalities with a population less than 40.000 people a light blue and municipalities with a higher population a darker blue.
+Here, `id` is the name of the municipality and `population` is data about the area.
+We can make municipalities with a population less than 40.000 people a light blue color and municipalities with a higher population a darker blue color.

 ```jsx
 import { Municipalities } from 'react-denmark-map'